HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 #### `activate_on_timeout`

-Specifies if the feature should be activated even if the activation criteria is not met when the `timeout_height` is reached, effectively forcing activation.
-Should be used with caution, only when we are confident on community consensus, and specially confident that miners will comply.
+Specifies if the feature should be activated even if the activation criteria are not met when the `timeout_height` is reached, effectively forcing activation.
+Should be used with caution, only when we are confident about community consensus, and especially confident that miners will comply.

 #### `version`